fellesverkstedet/fabricatable-machines/theory/README.md

 * Rack and pinion
 * Linear motor

-We have identifed rack and pinion as the easiest system to fabricate from scracth using standard fab lab machines (ShopBot).
+We have identifed rack and pinion as the easiest system to fabricate from scratch using standard fab lab machines (ShopBot).
 In order to have as little backlash and as high resolution/torque as possible we have developed [our own](https://github.com/fellesverkstedet/fabricatable-machines/Module development/Roller rack and pinion) geometry generator for CNC mill friendly rack and pinon.

 ### Motors